 The Drew University Writing Fellows Program builds on the tradition of peer mentoring developed by the University Writing Center, but takes it into the classroom.
 Peer mentors attend class in addition to meeting students outside of class, and they work with students on whatever aspect of their writing they need to develop to help them succeed in Drew Seminars in their first year, and Writing Intensive and Writing in the Major courses and course sequences as they move through the curriculum.
 We currently offer three kinds of Writing Fellows.
 Please contact us to learn more:

 - Drew Seminar Writing Fellows: These undergraduate Writing Fellows are selected by faculty to be assigned to their Drew Seminars.
-They receive training in writing studies, writing center theory and practice, and tutoring, including certification from the College Reading and Learning Association (CRLA).
+They receive training in writing and literacy theories, writing center theory and practice, and conventions of academic writing.
+They may also receive certification from the College Reading and Learning Association (CRLA) through the Center for Academic Excellence.
 Most Drew Seminar Writing Fellows are sophomores, and may be invited to serve as tutors in the Center for Writing Excellence or as Van Houton Memorial Fund Writing Fellows in other semesters.

 - Writing and Information Literacy Fellows: This program is a collaboration between the Writing Across the Curriculum Program and the Drew University Library.
-Undergraduate Writing Fellows are assigned to Writing Intensive and Writing in the Major courses throughout the College curriculum to work with students on a range of information literacy skills in addition to research-writing.
+Undergraduate Writing Fellows are assigned to Writing in the Major courses throughout the College curriculum to work with students on a range of information literacy skills in addition to research-writing.
 Currently supported by the Edward W. and Stella C. Van Houten Memorial Fund, this program is seeking separate funding.